This is what we know about the shooting at an Indianapolis FedEx facility

-Authorities are on the scene of yet another mass shooting Friday, this time at a FedEx Ground facility in Indianapolis.
+Authorities are on the scene of yet another mass shooting Friday, this time at a FedEx Ground facility in Indianapolis, where eight people were killed.

-Deputy Chief Craig McCartt of the Indianapolis Metropolitan Police said in a news conference Friday morning the investigation "is still very much in its infancy," and there are still questions investigators are working to answer.
+Deputy Chief Craig McCartt of the Indianapolis Metropolitan Police said at a news conference the investigation "is still very much in its infancy," and there are still questions investigators are working to answer.

 Here's what we know about the shooting so far.